arielgee/Sage-Like/.misc/tasks.md

 ## Next
 * in YT when changing tabs (PLAYLISTS, CHANNELS, etc.) the discoveryView and discovery from address-bar are not synced with the display
-* Array.prototype.includesAll and Array.prototype.includesSome not using this
-* Array.prototype.includesAll not used at all
 * for default function parameter object members, do like in NonStandardDiscoveryBase.constructor
 * re-think: preferences in own tab ('"open_in_tab": true' in manifest.options_ui)
 	* add IDs to .prefBlockCaption , add side menu (position: absolute) with .prefBlockCaption names and hrefs to the ID's to navigate